Best Criminal Defense Lawyers in Boston, MA

 Screenshot of the Law Office of William J. Barabino Website

-William Barabino is a Medford-based criminal defense attorney who served two Massachusetts Governors on the Juvenile Justice Advisory Committee.
+William Barabino is an experienced criminal defense attorney who served two Massachusetts Governors on the Juvenile Justice Advisory Committee.
 A former U.S. Army Officer and Paratrooper, he brings military discipline to courtroom advocacy.
 The Massachusetts Bar Association and Massachusetts Lawyers Weekly honored him with the "Excellence in the Law" award in 2010.

 Attorney Barabino practices in district courts, juvenile courts, and superior courts throughout Massachusetts.
 He defends clients charged with OUI/DUI, drug possession, assault and battery, domestic violence, sex offenses, and gun charges.
 He also handles cases at the Encore Casino in Everett.